 - How can I ensure that I learn from my experiences?

 - How can I ensure continuous professional development?

-- How can I continually enhance and develop my performance?
+- How can I continually enhance and develop my, and my team’s performance?

 - How do I run an action learning set?

 - How can we share and develop best practice at work?

 A recent report highlights the increasing importance of reflective practice in the ‘post-truth’ world, where ‘fake news’ and ‘filter bubbles’ often make it difficult to separate truth from fiction.
 Reflective practice helps ensure an evidence-based approach and so-called ‘epistemic cognition’ – encouraging managers, leaders, specialists and others to question assumptions and ‘the way we do things around here’.